 Repentance begins in the humiliation of the heart, and ends in the reformation of the heart and of the life.
 Sincere repentance is never too late, but late repentance is seldom sincere.
 The thief on the cross repented, and was pardoned in the last hour of his life.
 We have one such instance in scripture--that none might despair; and only one--that none might presume.

 The following is Henry Scudder's reasoning from Scripture as to why Sunday is a day set apart for the Lord.
-What are your thoughts?
-Put a difference between this and the other six days, even as you put a difference between the bread and wine in the sacrament, and that which is for common use. … Continue reading Is Sunday the Lord’s Day?
+Put a difference between this and the other six days, even as you put a difference between the bread and wine in the sacrament, and that which is for common use.
+And that because it … Continue reading Is Sunday the Lord’s Day?

 The sin before us is a very old one.
 Ambition, self-esteem, and self-conceit--lie deep at the bottom of all men's hearts, and often in the hearts where they are least suspected!
 Thousands imagine that they are humble, who cannot bear to see an equal more honored and favored than themselves.
 Few indeed can be found who rejoice heartily in another's promotion over themselves.